WildflowerSchools/wf-liberation-map/README.md

 ### Deploy

 1. Update version number
-2. Publish to Docker Hub:
+2. Cut new version tag and push to Docker Hub:

-    `docker-push`
+   `just release`